 The DOT exam’s goal is to determine and validate the overall health of drivers who need to operate heavy CMVs, transport a large number of passengers, or haul potentially dangerous cargo.
 The tests involved will assess your ability to endure physical and mental stress, as well as gauge your emotional health.
 While every state has its own DOT physical prerequisites, the objective is to ensure that the CMV drivers operating on the open roads do so in a professional and safe manner.

 Once you’ve passed your DOT exams, you will be granted a DOT medical card.
 This is valid for up to two years from the date of issue.

 Do you Need a DOT Physical?

 The Federal Motor Carrier Safety Administration (FMCSA) wants to reduce the risk of accidents on the roadways.
-The FMCSA does this by requiring CDL holders to pass a DOT physical and drug test if they operate a CMV for interstate commerce with a gross combination weight rating (GCWR), gross vehicle weight rating (GVWR), or gross combination weight in excess of 10,000 pounds.
-A DOT physical and drug test is also necessary if you plan on transporting more than 15 people, including the driver.
+The FMCSA does this by requiring CDL holders to pass a general DOT physical and certified medical drug tests if they operate a CMV for interstate commerce with a gross combination weight rating (GCWR), gross vehicle weight rating (GVWR), or gross combination weight in excess of 10,000 pounds.
+A DOT physical and DOT medical card drug test is also necessary if you plan on transporting more than 15 people, including the driver.